Puyb/buzzer/buzzer/README.md

 # Buzzer for the blind test

 ## Bill of materials

-A Wemod Mini D1 (or any ESP8266 board)
+- a Wemos Mini D1 (or any ESP8266 board)
-A stripe of 6 WS2812b RGB leds (a.k.a.
-Adafruit NeoPixels) An arcade push button
+- a strip of 6 WS2812b RGB leds (a.k.a.
+Adafruit NeoPixels)
+- an arcade push button
-A small bowerbank to power the system
+- a small bowerbank to power the system
-A plastic cup as a housing
+- a plastic cup as a housing

+## Schematics
 ![Schematics](schema.png)

 ## Firmware